 8. Do I have to have a Petition served on my spouse?

 Service or Waiver?
 After the Petition is filed, your spouse must receive proper notification.
 One way to do this is to ask the sheriff to hand deliver a copy of the Petition to that spouse.
 Sometimes this brings on embarrassment and angry feelings.
 An alternative is to have that spouse sign a document called a Waiver.
 A Waiver acknowledges receipt of a copy of the Petition.
 Our policy is to attempt to use the Waiver process.
 Don’t let your spouse worry you by refusing to sign a Waiver.
-It is no trick for us to obtain service.
+It is no trick or hardship for us to obtain proper service of process.

 9. What is “legal custody” in Missouri?